-With the exception of the Access Funds, these investment companies or pooled investment vehicles typically pay investment management and supervisory and administrative fees to PIMCO, and certain share classes pay distribution and/or service fees to PI, including 12b-1 fees, sales loads, and/or contingent deferred sales charges.
-In addition to these fees and charges, PIMCO pays, from its own profits, a fee to PI for marketing and related services that PI provides to certain PIMCOmanaged registered investment companies.
-Certain of PI's registered representatives are employees of PI, in which case such PI employees are also supervised persons of PIMCO.
-Certain PI employees receive commissions or other compensation for the sale of certain products, such as certain PIMCO-managed openend funds, closed-end funds (including interval funds) and Wrap Programs.
+Certain PI employees receive commissions or other compensation for the sale of certain products, such as certain PIMCO-managed open-end funds, closed-end funds (including interval funds) and Wrap Programs.
 The compensation may be paid at different levels for different products, and takes a number of variables into account, which may provide an incentive to PI employees to promote, recommend or solicit the sale of a particular product over another.
 Pursuant to policy, no PI employee is permitted to promote, recommend or solicit the sale of one product over another solely because that product will provide higher revenue or compensation to the employee, PI or PIMCO.